folbricht/tpmk/README.md

   - `certificate` Create and sign an SSH certificate
   - `pub` Convert a PKCS1 key to OpenSSH format
   - `client` Start SSH client and execute remote command

+- `openpgp` Commands to use keys in OpenPGP format

+  - `generate` Create an OpenPGP identity based on a key in the TPM
+  - `sign` Sign data with a TPM key
+  - `decrypt` Decrypt data using the private TPM key

 ## Use-cases / Examples